1. Set Up Your Studentaid.gov Account

 Here’s how to see what type(s) of federal loans you have:

 3. Can’t Afford Your Payments or Want to Earn Credit Toward IDR Forgiveness?
-Explore IDR and the New SAVE Plan
+Explore IDR Plans

-You may be able to significantly lower your payments by enrolling in an Income-Driven Repayment (IDR) plan, like the new SAVE plan.
-IDR plans base your monthly payment on your income and family size rather than your loan balance.
-They also offer the possibility of significant government interest subsidies and loan forgiveness.
-You can learn more about the new SAVE plan by watching this video from the U.S. Department of Education.
+You may be able to significantly lower your payments by enrolling in an Income-Driven Repayment (IDR) plan.
+IDR plans base your monthly payment on your income and family size.
+They also offer the possibility of government interest subsidies and loan forgiveness.
+There are currently four IDR plans: ICR, IBR, PAYE, and SAVE.

-• You can use the U.S. Dept. of Education’s Loan Simulator to calculate your monthly payment under the SAVE Plan and other IDR plans.
+- You can use the U.S. Dept. of Education’s Loan Simulator to calculate your monthly payment and eligibility for the SAVE and IBR plans.
 Please note that the Loan Simulator’s loan forgiveness estimates are typically incorrect because they don’t account for the payment count adjustment.

 More Information: